 Zapier allows you to set up tasks, or “zaps”.
-A zap can be, for example, automatically creating an activity in Method whenever you send out an email.
+A zap can, for example, automatically create an Outlook calendar entry whenever an activity is created in Method.

-Zapier works on a trigger/action structure.
-In other words, Zapier waits until a specific event happens (like sending an email) and when that event triggers it executes a number of actions (like creating an activity in Method).
+Zapier works on a trigger event → action structure.
+In other words, Zapier waits until a specific event happens (like a new activity was created in Method) and when that event triggers it executes one or more actions (like creating a calendar entry in Outlook).

 Method can be used as both the trigger and the action.
 In other words:

-- When something is done in Method (Method is a trigger), then an action is done in another app.
+- When something is done in Method (Method triggers an event), then an action is done in another 3rd party app.

-- When something is done in another app, then an action is done in Method (Method is the action).
+- When something is triggered in another 3rd party app, then an action is done in Method (Method is the action).